samcooler/flame_art/flamatik/README.md

 Therefore, the pattern developer puts a value like 0.5 for nozzel 7.

-`flame_test` normalizes 0.5 , which means half way between 5.0 and 100.0, to 52.5, and rounds down to 52.
+`flamatik` normalizes 0.5 , which means half way between 5.0 and 100.0, to 52.5, and rounds down to 52.

-Then when the `flame_test` code is outputting values to board 2, it finds the 4th value in the output ArtNet fixture configuration is nozzle 7 , so it places the value 52 in the 8th byte (because solenoids and apertures are interleaved).
+Then when the `flamatik` code is outputting values to board 2, it finds the 4th value in the output ArtNet fixture configuration is nozzle 7 , so it places the value 52 in the 8th byte (because solenoids and apertures are interleaved).

 # The off state

-Since the calibration is not yet perfect, there is a small bit of code that also turns the solenoid off for a small aperture.
-This value can be played with, or eventually removed, if the calibration is better or if the controller software takes on this capability.

-In the case of using the simulator, this filter creates an unusual effect.
-Instead of seeing the value decrease , there is a crisp shutoff when you are still asking for flow.

-# The on state

-Because an HSI is used, there is a small period of time after opening the aperture or solinoid before it lights.
-The currently observed value is much less than a second, but it does exist.
-We expect this value to get smaller.
+We considered, at one point, that turning the aperture off, and the solnoid on, we should probably also turn the solinoid off, to avoid leakage etc.

+This code was removed for a bit, it might come back.

-# Nozzle Mapping
+# Nozzle Locations and Mapping

 Here's how we identify individual faces within the rhombic triacontahedron.
 First a textual explanation then images.